irs1318dev/Fauxbot/docs/Robot Programming Guide.md

    2. [Motion Planning](#motion-planning)
    3. [Vision](#vision)

-## Overview
-> "Everything should be made as simple as possible, but not simpler." - Albert Einstein

-The Issaquah Robotics Society’s Robot code is designed to be a good example of a moderately large software project that students of varying levels of experience with programming can contribute to.
-It is aimed at making the programming of the robot easy, so that it can respond well to changes to the physical robot as well as changes in the way that we wish to control the robot.
-It achieves this by encapsulating each part in a different area of the code, with the idea that there should be very little duplication of code to ease maintainability.

 ## General Robot Design
 Robots in FRC tend to have a small set of different pieces that we want to utilize, that can be arranged in a large number of ways to make complex mechanisms.
 These mechanisms are designed before the code for them is written, so you should know what they are composed of by the time you are writing any code.
 I’ll list out a few of these pieces here and explain what they do and how we typically use them.